DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 The gift card is automatically delivered in a branded email to the recipient.

 ## Step 2: Redeeming Gift Cards
-This enables your customers to redeem gift cards.
+This enables your customers to redeem gift cards to their account for later use.
-The gift email the recipient receives includes button a button to redeem the gift code which links to your redemption page - the redemption link is set within your drop in gift card template.
+The gift email the recipient receives includes a button to redeem the gift card which links to your redemption page - the redemption link is set within your drop in gift card template.
-You simply need to create a page on your site and include the following redemption snippet.
+This link should go to a new page on your site that includes the following snippet to load the redemption widget.
 ```html
 <div class="redemption-widget">
     <script